Understanding property taxes can be a challenge, even for those involved with real estate on a regular basis.

 - And how property tax rates vary across the Austin metro

-Who sets property tax rates?
+Who sets property tax rates in Austin?

 The primary detail to understand about tax rates is that they are driven by the budget requirements of different branches of government.
 Because Texas has no state property tax, tax rate decisions fall under the control of a variety of local entities, which we will explain in detail later in this article.

 Each entity has jurisdiction over properties in a specific area and can levy taxes on those properties to fulfill their budget requirements.
 To decide what the tax rate will be, each entity examines the value of the properties under their jurisdiction and sets the rate according to what percent of that total value their budget requires.

 Unlike residential property, there is no limit to how much property taxes can change from year to year for commercial properties.
 With rates being reliant on budgets, they can sometimes increase dramatically.
 If a city or county decides to undertake a major development project, the additional monetary burden will likely be passed through to property owners.
 School districts are also one of the primary taxing entities in each area, so ISD bond proposals are often closely watched to see if they will lead to a significant increase in tax rates.

 Your property may lie in several different jurisdictions.
 In Austin, your property is probably subject to taxes from some or all of the following entities:

 - Emergency District

 Additionally, sometimes properties fall within special districts.
 Some of these may include: